Choose your language

 1. Use a Single SSID (Wi-Fi Network Name)

-• Ensure that both the iPad and printer connect to the same SSID.
+• Ensure that both the iPad and printer are connected to the same SSID.

 • If your network has multiple SSIDs (like Guest and Corporate Wi-Fi, for example) make sure they’re connected to the same VLAN or subnet (we’ll explain this one in more detail below).